inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 > Local forwarding brings a remote service back to localhost for accessing

-## Try it out for yourself
+## Trying it out before responding

 The simplest experiment I could think of was to forward SSH from my Intel NUC to my Apple MacBook Air M1 which didn't have SSH running on it.
-At that point, running `ssh -p 22 localhost` on the Mac would have given me a connection to the NUC's SSH service.
+If it worked as desire, then at that point, running `ssh -p 22 localhost` on the Mac would have given me a connection to the NUC's SSH service.

 My NUC had an IP of `192.168.0.35`, so I logged in, then ran: